How to Deal with Quicksand Conversations

 What To Do When Someone Uses Evocative Communication

-Sometimes even this will not work and the person becomes defensive or denies that anything is wrong in which case there is nothing you can really do, but at the very least you have stopped the quicksand conversation that was spinning out of control.
+Sometimes even this doesn’t work and the person becomes defensive or denies that anything is wrong in which case there’s nothing you can really do, but at the very least you’ve stopped the quicksand conversation that was spinning out of control.